DenysFlnk/ai-general-rag-advanced/README.md

 Complete the implementation by filling in all the TODO sections across these files:

 ### 🔌 **Step 1: Embeddings Client (`embeddings_client.py`)**
-- Complete the `get_embeddings()` method to call DIAL embeddings API
+- Complete the `get_embeddings()` method to call embeddings API
 - Parse the response and extract embeddings data
-- Handle the request/response format according to DIAL API specification
+- Handle the request/response format according to API specification

 ### 📊 **Step 2: Text Processing (`text_processor.py`)**
 - Implement `process_text_file()` to load, chunk, and store document embeddings